Miaowaaaa/voice_command_ros/readme.md

 # Voice Command
 ![](https://img.shields.io/badge/ROS-Kinetic-brightgreen.svg) ![](https://img.shields.io/badge/Qt-5.5.1-orange.svg)

 A ROS package for recognize the voice command for robot.

+- branch
+  - master: use a record button to record voice and recognition
+  - realtime: auto recognition for voice

 # Reference